-Executive Order 11246, as amended, and the Federal Transit Administration Circular 4704.1A require Metra to establish an Equal Employment Opportunity (EEO) Plan with an Affirmative Action component.
-Metra’s EEO Plan, on file in the EEO Department, takes proactive measures to address and/or eliminate the present effect of past practices that prevented minorities, women and those with disabilities access to equal employment opportunities.
+Executive Order 11246, as amended, and the Federal Transit Administration Circular 4704.1 requires Metra to establish an Equal Opportunity Plan with an affirmative action component.
+Metra’s EEO Plan on file in the EEO Department, takes proactive measures to address and/or eliminate the present effect of past practices that prevented minorities, women, and those with disabilities access to equal employment opportunities.
 It also ensures that employment-related decisions be consistent and non-discriminatory.

 The Plan expresses Metra’s commitment to recruit, hire, promote, train, and retain qualified minorities, women, and individuals with disabilities, and to affirmatively address any imbalances between these categories in the current workforce.
 Each chief/senior department leader/directors’ affirmative action accomplishments and their commitment to equal employment opportunity practices are reviewed annually with the EEO Officer of the EEO Department.
 During these meetings, the EEO Department discusses and areas of improvement and identifies problem areas.
 The EEO Department communicates these findings to the CEO/Executive Director.
 Metra takes proactive measures to address problem areas where appropriate.

 Harassment and Discrimination